Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Introduction

 \section{Introduction}

-Since the first gravitational-wave detection in 2015 \cite{150914}, numerous detections have followed, predominantly arising from mergers involving black holes and neutron stars \cite{alarts}.
-Despite these advances, gravitational-wave signals at higher frequencies, particularly the kHz-range post-merger signals from binary neutron star mergers, have not yet been observed due to the insufficient high-frequency sensitivity of existing detectors.
-These high-frequency signals are essential for understanding neutron star interiors \cite{BNS}, highlighting the need to develop enhanced detection capabilities in the kHz frequency band.
-A primary limitation to sensitivity at high frequencies is quantum shot noise, which becomes dominant above several hundred hertz in second-generation gravitational-wave detectors such as Advanced LIGO~\cite{LIGO}, Advanced Virgo~\cite{virgo}, and KAGRA~\cite{KAGRA}.
-Although current detector technologies incorporate squeezed vacuum injection to partially reduce this limitation \cite{LIGOsqz, LIGOfdsqz, virgofdsqz}, optomechanical interactions provide a complementary strategy.
-In optomechanical systems, radiation pressure couples to the mechanical suspension of the mirror, forming an optical spring that modifies the detector's mechanical response \cite{cavoptmech}.
-This optical spring effect enhances the detector's sensitivity at the spring resonance frequency, and adjustments to the optical spring constant can shift the resonance to higher frequencies, thereby improving sensitivity in the kHz band.
-Adjustments to the optical spring constant can be achieved by tuning the resonance conditions within the signal recycling cavity.
-The maximum achievable optical spring constant is directly related to the laser power incident on the test mass \cite{OSobsv}.
-However, practical constraints limit laser power increases, notably due to adverse effects such as thermal lensing \cite{lensing} and parametric instabilities \cite{parainst}.
+Since the first detection of gravitational waves in 2015 \cite{150914}, numerous subsequent detections have been reported, primarily originating from mergers involving black holes and neutron stars \cite{alarts}.
+Despite improved detector sensitivity, gravitational waves above 1\,kHz have not been observed due to the insufficient sensitivity of current detectors.
+High-frequency signals, particularly those emitted during the post-merger phase of binary neutron star collisions, are key to understanding matter under extreme conditions and probing the interiors of neutron stars \cite{BNS}.
+This highlights the need for enhanced sensitivity in the kilohertz band.
+A major limitation to high-frequency sensitivity is quantum shot noise, which dominates above several hundred hertz in second-generation gravitational-wave detectors such as Advanced LIGO~\cite{LIGO}, Advanced Virgo~\cite{virgo}, and KAGRA~\cite{KAGRA}.
+Although current detector technologies utilize squeezed vacuum injection to partially reduce this limitation \cite{LIGOsqz, LIGOfdsqz, virgofdsqz}, optomechanical interactions offer a complementary strategy.
+In such systems, radiation pressure couples to the mechanical suspension of the mirrors, creating an optical spring that alters the mechanical response of the detector \cite{cavoptmech}.
+This optical spring effect enhances sensitivity at the spring resonance frequency, and tuning the optical spring constant allows the resonance to shift to higher frequencies, thereby improving sensitivity in the kHz band.
+The optical spring constant can be tuned by adjusting the detuning phase of the signal-recycling cavity (SRC) from resonance.
+Its maximum achievable value is directly proportional to the laser power incident on the test mass \cite{osshread}.
+However, increasing laser power is practically constrained by adverse effects such as thermal lensing \cite{lensing} and parametric instabilities \cite{parainst}.